Joseph S. Clark's and Robert F. Kennedy's tour of the Mississippi Delta: Background

-In 1967, the majority of legislative programs supporting the United States government's "war on poverty" were due to expire.
+In 1967, the majority of legislative programs supporting the United States government's War on Poverty were due to expire.
 In an attempt to generate national interest in renewing funding for the effort, the United States Senate Committee on Labor's Subcommittee on Poverty held a series of hearings related to hunger, starting March 15.
-One of first the testifying witnesses was Marian Wright, a 27-year-old Yale Law School graduate working with the NAACP's Legal Defense Fund in Mississippi.
+One of the firsttestifying witnesses was Marian Wright, a 27-year-old Yale Law School graduate working with the NAACP's Legal Defense Fund in Mississippi.
 She told the subcommittee that increased mechanization and requirements that cotton fields lie fallow under federal subsidy stipulations had put thousands of black sharecroppers out of work in the Mississippi Delta.
 In addition to this, two-parent families were ineligible for many welfare benefits, and most counties in Mississippi had switched welfare programs from one that distributed surplus food to an alternative that required a monthly purchase of food stamps.
 With little to no income, most households could not produce the necessary funds.
 As a result, Wright argued, Mississippians were "starving.
 They're starving, and those who can get the bus fare to go north are trying to go north...
 I wish that [the senators] would have a chance to go and just look at the empty cupboards in the Delta and the number of people who are going around and begging just to feed their children."

 Chairman Joseph S. Clark suggested that the subcommittee travel to Mississippi to verify Wright's testimony.
-Of the subcommittee's nine members, Senators Robert F. Kennedy, Jacob Javits, George Murphy agreed to the idea and accompanied him.
+Of the subcommittee's nine members, Senators Robert F. Kennedy, Jacob Javits, and George Murphy agreed to the idea and accompanied him.
 Kennedy dispatched his aide, Peter Edelman, to get an advanced view on the situation.
 Edelman spoke extensively with Wright, whom he would marry 15 months later.